Dawn Kurtagich.jpg

 DAWN KURTAGICH IS AN AWARD-WINNING HORROR AUTHOR.

 Her debut novel, THE DEAD HOUSE, was a YALSA Top 10 Pick, An Audie Award Nominee and an Earphone Award Winner.
 It has been optioned for TV by Lime Productions.
-She is also the author of THE CREEPER MAN / AND THE TREES CREPT IN, NAIDA and TEETH IN THE MIST, published by Little, Brown Books for Young Readers and Orion Children's Books.
-Her adult debut novel, THE MADNESS, was pre-empted in a six-figure deal and is forthcoming from Graydon House.
+She is also the author of THE CREEPER MAN / AND THE TREES CREPT IN, NAIDA and TEETH IN THE MIST, and BLOOD ON THE WIND.
+Her adult debut novel, THE MADNESS, was pre-empted in a two book, six-figure deal and is forthcoming from Graydon House in August 2024.
+Her next adult novel, DEVIL’S THORN, was announced in 2024, another two-book, six-figure deal, forthcoming in 2025.

 By the time she was eighteen, she had been to fifteen schools across two continents.
 The daughter of a British globe-trotter and single mother, she grew up all over the place, but her formative years were spent in Africa—on a mission, in the bush, in the city and in the desert.